-NOTE 4: Private IP address used by AC and private IP address used by EEC can be the same or different (if different PDU sessions are used).
+NOTE 2: Private IP address used by AC and private IP address used by EEC can be the same or different (if different PDU sessions are used).
 The request from EEC can include either of the IP addresses.

 3. Upon receiving the request from EEC, the EES authorizes the EEC.
-If authorized and the UE ID is not included in the request the EES invokes the CN capability Nnef_UEId_Get for translating the UE's IP address to its UE ID as defined in 3GPP TS 23.502 [08].
+If authorized and the UE ID is not included in the request the EES invokes the CN capability Nnef_UEId_Get for translating the UE's IP address to its UE ID as defined in 3GPP TS 23.502 [08] clause 4.15.10 .
 If the request from EEC includes a list of EASIDs, the EES may invoke the Nnef_UEId_Get API for each EAS individually to obtain EAS specific UE ID(s).
 The EES generates temporary Edge UE ID(s) which may be the same as the 3GPP CN provided UE ID or may be assigned by the EES itself.
-If UE ID is received, the EES generates temporary Edge UE ID.
+If UE ID is included in the request received from EEC, the EES generates temporary Edge UE ID.

 4. The EES sends the Edge UE ID response to the EEC including the Edge UE ID(s).